MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/preparing-domain.md

 ms.technology:
   - security
 ms.tgt_pltfrm: na
-ms.topic: article
+ms.topic: get-started-article
 ms.assetid: 50345fda-56d7-4b6e-a861-f49ff90a8376
 author: kgremban
 ---
-# Preparing the Domain
+# Preparing a domain

-## Update the domain
+## Create user accounts and groups

 MIM requires that Active Directory is already installed.
 Make sure you have a domain controller in your environment for a domain that you are able to administer.

 > [!NOTE]
-> In all the examples below, **mimservername** represents the name of your domain controller, **domain** represents your domain name and **Pass@word1** represents an example password.
+> In all the examples below, **mimservername** represents the name of your domain controller, **contoso** represents your domain name, and **Pass@word1** represents an example password.

 1. Sign in to the domain controller as the domain administrator (*e. g.
-Contoso\Administrator*) and create the following user accounts for MIM services.

-    1. Start PowerShell.
+Contoso\Administrator*).

-    2. Type the following PowerShell script to update the domain.
+2. Create the following user accounts for MIM services.
+Start PowerShell and type the following PowerShell script to update the domain.

         ```
         import-module activedirectory